unixorn/yum-s3-plugin/README.md

 - create a symlink in the folder (like CI, testing, production)
 - run createrepo with the --baseurl option

-This will give create the yum xml-files based on the symlinks that are present.
+This will create the yum xml-files based on the symlinks that are present.
 So you can decide with the symlinks at createrepo-time, which packages are "visible".